yireo/Yireo_ExtensionChecker/README.md

 # Yireo ExtensionChecker
 This extension validates the code of other extensions and is complementary to static code analysis tools like PHPCS.

-    ./bin/magento yireo_extensionchecker:scan Yireo_Example
+    bin/magento yireo_extensionchecker:scan Yireo_Example

 ## Installation
 Install the module as a composer requirement for developer environments:

     composer require --dev yireo/magento2-extensionchecker
-    ./bin/magento module:enable Yireo_ExtensionChecker
+    bin/magento module:enable Yireo_ExtensionChecker

 Note that if you want to scan a module, this module also needs to be enabled.
 Personally, we use this extension in our CI/CD chain, to make sure zero issues are reported at all times.

 ## Deprecated dependencies
 Class dependencies (injected via the constructor) are inspected to see if they are deprecated, for the used Magento version.
+You can skip this behaviour by adding a flag `--hide-deprecated` to the command:

+    bin/magento yireo_extensionchecker:scan Yireo_Example --hide-deprecated=1

 ## Undeclared dependencies
 Class dependencies (injected via the constructor) are traced back to their corresponding module (or the framework or something else), which should be reflected upon in the `composer.json` file and the `module.xml` file.
 Of each composer dependencies, the current version is also reported.